 Failure to recruit, train and retain the appropriate level of such skilled operational personnel could result in a frequent or prolonged reduction of the Company's services.
+The Company's operations could also be adversely impacted if its employees are unable or restricted in their ability to work, including by reasons of being quarantined or becoming ill as a result of exposure to COVID-19, or if they are subject to government or other restrictions.

 Sustained reduction of services could have an adverse effect on the Company's business and reputation.

-Management has mitigation strategies in place for all EWRM risks.
+Management has mitigation strategies in place for all ERM risks.